GiBS: Generative Input-side Basis-driven Structures: A Parametric Basis Framework for Nonlocal Metasurfaces

-Here, the coefficients $a_{n_x,n_y}$ serve as the design variables to be optimized, while $F(\cdot)$ denotes a nonlinear mapping that enforces fabrication constraints, as discussed in Section~\ref{sec:constraints}.
+where $r_{\text{base}}$ is the base radius, $A_k$ are amplitude coefficients, $\omega_x$ and $\omega_y$ are spatial frequency parameters, and $P_x$ and $P_y$ are the supercell periodicities.
+The inherent smoothness of Fourier modes ensures gentle spatial variations, minimizing abrupt phase transitions and promoting stable optical coupling across the unit cell (or the aperture).
+Although $R(x,y)$ is defined on all 256 grid points, only the pillars whose radii exceed the fabrication threshold imposed by the nonlinear mapping in Section 2.2 appear in Figure~\ref{fig:basis_modeling}(a), yielding the observed 36-pillar configuration.
+Overall, Figure~\ref{fig:basis_modeling} shows how a small set of parameters can encode complex and smoothly varying designs.
+Here, the coefficients $A_{n_x,n_y}$ serve as the reduced design variables to be optimized, while $F(\cdot)$ denotes a nonlinear mapping that enforces fabrication constraints, as discussed in Section~\ref{sec:constraints}.
 The choice of basis functions $\phi_{n_x,n_y}$ acts as a structural prior, guiding the model toward geometries that naturally satisfy smoothness and periodicity requirements.
 In this work, the basis functions control the local radius of cylindrical nanopillars at each point $(x,y)$; however, the same formalism can be extended to other unit-cell geometries such as hexagonal posts, rectangular blocks, or even freeform scatterers.
 Cylindrical pillars were selected in this study because their smooth, edge-free profiles simplify fabrication and mitigate lithographic and etching-induced errors, providing a consistent test platform for validating the framework.
+These pillars are also common choices in a large variety of reported structures for several applications~\cite{li2022inverse,abdollahramezani2021dynamic,kiarashinejad2020deep,kuznetsov2024roadmap}.

-This formulation draws a useful analogy to Rigorous Coupled-Wave Analysis (RCWA), where a known permittivity distribution is expanded into a Fourier series to solve Maxwell’s equations~\cite{moharam1995stable}.
+This formulation draws a useful analogy to rigorous coupled-wave analysis (RCWA), where a known permittivity distribution is expanded into a Fourier series to solve Maxwell’s equations~\cite{moharam1995stable}.
 In GiBS, we invert this logic: the basis coefficients themselves become the primary design variables that generate the structure, forming a bridge between the mathematical language of simulation and the optimization process.
 To illustrate this concept, we employ two representative basis families, Fourier and Chebyshev expansions, which exemplify periodic and finite-aperture configurations, respectively, and collectively demonstrate the generality of the GiBS formulation.

 \paragraph{Fourier Basis.} A two-dimensional Fourier series provides a natural framework for periodic structures that form the foundation of many metasurfaces.
-The sinusoidal expansion can be expressed as
+The sinusoidal expansion is expressed as Eq.~\eqref{eq:basis_sinusoidal}.